JLChnToZ/VVMW/README.md

 ## Setting up the Automation

-You'll need to make a few changes in [release.yml](.github/workflows/release.yml):
+You'll need to make a change in [release.yml](.github/workflows/release.yml):
-* Change the `paths` property on line 7 to point to the directory where your package's source files are.
-Leave the `/**` at the end so GitHub knows to run this action whenever any file in that directory is changed.
-  * In the template, this property is `paths: Packages/com.vrchat.demo-template/**`
 * Change the `packageName` property on line 10 to include the name of your package, like `packageName: "com.vrchat.demo-template"`

 You'll also need to make a change to [build-listing.yml](.github/workflows/build-listing.yml):